IceHe/lib/java/cmd/java.md

     - For example, to exclude the `indexOf()` method of the String class from being compiled, use the following:
         - `-XX:CompileCommand=exclude,java/lang/String.indexOf`
     - _Note that the full class name is specified, including all packages and subpackages separated by a slash (`/`)._
-        - _For easier cut-and-paste operations, it’s also possible to use the method name format produced by the `-XX:+PrintCompilation` and `-XX:+LogCompilation options:_
+        - _For easier cut-and-paste operations, it's also possible to use the method name format produced by the `-XX:+PrintCompilation` and `-XX:+LogCompilation options:_
             - _`-XX:CompileCommand=exclude,java.lang.String.indexOf`_
 - If the method is specified without the signature, then the command is applied to all methods with the specified name.
     - However, you can also specify the signature of the method in the class file format.